-Students who miss a regularly-scheduled midyear or final examination administered by the Office of the Registrar during the Midyear or Final Examination Period are given a failing grade of Absent (ABS) which will be changed only if the student is granted and takes a makeup examination.
+ABS Students who miss a regularly-scheduled midyear or final examination administered by the Office of the Registrar during the Midyear or Final Examination Period are given a failing grade of Absent (ABS) which will be changed only if the student is granted and takes a makeup examination.
 Unexcused absences are counted as failures (see pages 43-49).
 No other grade can be accepted.
 Exam substitutions not administered by the Registrar's Office, including take-home examinations and special final projects, are not "regularly-scheduled" examinations; therefore, ABS cannot be used in these cases.
-If, after an absence from a regularly scheduled midyear or final examination, a student is granted a makeup examination by the Administrative Board, the appropriate grade is then submitted after completion of the examination.
+If, after an absence from a regularly scheduled midyear or final examination, a student is granted a makeup examina- tion by the Administrative Board, the appropriate grade is then submitted after completion of the examination.
 A special grade sheet is provided for this purpose.
+EXLD A notation of Excluded (EXLD) indicates that the student was not permitted to continue in the course by vote of the Administrative Board of the College and received no credit.
+Exclusion from a course is equivalent in all respects to failing it and in and of itself makes the student's record for the term unsatisfactory.
+EXT Instructors may allow students extensions of time to complete course work up to the last day of the Examination Period.
+After that date, only the Administrative Board may grant extensions of time for undergraduates to complete course work (see pages 37-38).
+Until the date of extension set by the Board, a final grade should not be reported by the instructor; instead, the designation EXT (Extension) should be reported on the grade sheet.